KarthikAlagarsamy/FinacPlus/README.md

 ## Summary:

-The implemented approach demonstrates the effectiveness of machine learning models in classifying financial statements based on their content.
-By leveraging NLP techniques and Random Forest classifier, this model achieves reliable classification results, enabling efficient statement categorization in financial domain applications.
+  The implemented approach demonstrates the classification of financial statements based on their content.
+By leveraging Random Forest classifier and TF-IDF vectorization, this model achieves reliable classification results, enabling efficient financial statement categorization in financial domain applications.